Back to Singers

 visit Ziwen's web site

-This past season held his 2021 film debut as Rodolfo in Puccini’s La Boheme, produced by More Than Music Ltd of Hong Kong, and his debut with the Phoenicia Festival of the Voice as Beppe in Pagliacci.
-In August he was proud to sing the Star Spangled Banner for a N.Y.
+He made his film debut as Rodolfo in Puccini’s La Boheme, produced by More Than Music Ltd of Hong Kong, his debut with the Phoenicia Festival of the Voice as Beppe in Pagliacci, and sang the Star Spangled Banner for a N.Y.
 Mets game.

 As a founding member of the vocal trio Preferite Verdi e Puccini, he was interviewed by Woodstock Radio in preparation for their debut concert at The Old Dutch Church in Kingston.
-The season also featured a performance with Forte International at Opera America, and recitals at Carnegie Hall’s Weill Recital Hall.
-In 2019 he made his New York City Opera debut in their world premiere of Stonewall, by Ian Bell and Mark Campbell.
+He was featured a performance with Forte International at Opera America, and recitals at Carnegie Hall’s Weill Recital Hall.
+Ziwene made his New York City Opera debut in their world premiere of Stonewall, by Ian Bell and Mark Campbell.
 In his debut with the Metropolitan Opera Guild’s “Members Lecture Performances” he sang Rinuccio in Gianni Schicchi.
-The season also witnessed tenor Xiang as featured soloist with the Sino U.S. Artist Association, and at New York’s Opera America as the Duke in Verdi’s Rigoletto.
+Tenor Xiang was a featured soloist with the Sino U.S. Artist Association, and at New York’s Opera America as the Duke in Verdi’s Rigoletto.

-Also a proficient pianist, Ziwen Xiang is currently conductor/music director of the Glow Foundation’s New York Chinese Chorus.
+Also a proficient pianist, Ziwen Xiang was conductor/music director of the Glow Foundation’s New York Chinese Chorus.
 In addition he is the Producer of Arts International, which presents Solo Artists in their Lincoln Center Debut Recitals.